Queen Sindeok

-Queen Sindeok (12 July 1356 – 15 September 1396), of the Goksan Kang clan, was the second wife and queen consort of King Taejo; the first monarch of the Joseon Dynasty of Korea.
-She was queen consort of Joseon and was honoured as Queen Hyeon from 1392 until her death in 1396.
-She was a political advisor of King Taejo and had a great influence on the founding of Joseon.
-She was posthumously bestowed the title of Sindeok, the Dignified Empress.
+Queen Sindeok (20 July 1356 – 23 September 1396), of the Goksan Kang clan, was the second wife of King Taejo, the founder of Joseon.
+Known as Queen Hyeon during her tenure, she was queen of Joseon from 1392 until her death in 1396.
+She served as Taejo's political adviser and had great influence in the founding of Joseon.
+Following the establishment of the Korean Empire, she was honored as Empress Sindeokgo.